 What are common mental health issues that are linked to substance use disorders?

-- Depressive Disorders: Individuals with depressive disorders, such as major depressive disorder, may turn to drugs or alcohol as a form of self-medication to alleviate their symptoms.
-Conversely, substance use can exacerbate or trigger depressive episodes.
+• Depressive Disorders: Individuals with depression may use drugs or alcohol to self-medicate their symptoms.
+In turn, substance use can worsen or trigger depressive episodes.

-- Anxiety Disorders: Anxiety disorders include generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder, among others.
-People with anxiety disorders may use substances to relieve their anxiety, though substance use can increase anxiety levels over time.
+• Anxiety Disorders: This category includes generalized anxiety disorder (GAD), panic disorder, and social anxiety.
+People with anxiety might use substances to find relief, but this can increase anxiety over time.

-- Post-Traumatic Stress Disorder (PTSD): Individuals with post-traumatic stress disorder may use alcohol or drugs to numb their feelings or to avoid traumatic memories.
-Substance use can interfere with the treatment of post traumatic stress disorder and exacerbate symptoms.
+• Post-Traumatic Stress Disorder (PTSD): Individuals with PTSD may use alcohol or drugs to numb their feelings or avoid traumatic memories.
+Substance use can interfere with PTSD treatment and worsen symptoms.

-- Attention-Deficit/Hyperactivity Disorder (ADHD): People with ADHD may abuse substances to cope with their symptoms or as a result of impulsive behaviors associated with ADHD.
-Stimulant medications used to treat ADHD can also be misused.
+• Attention-Deficit/Hyperactivity Disorder (ADHD): People with ADHD may abuse substances to manage symptoms or due to impulsive behavior.
+Stimulant medications prescribed for ADHD can also be misused.

-- Schizophrenia: Substance use, particularly cannabis, has been linked to schizophrenia.
-It can exacerbate symptoms, interfere with medications, and contribute to poorer outcomes.
+• Schizophrenia: Substance use, especially cannabis, has been connected to schizophrenia.
+It can make symptoms worse, disrupt medications, and lead to poorer outcomes.

-- Personality Disorders: Especially borderline personality disorder (BPD) and antisocial personality disorder (ASPD).
-Individuals with these disorders may use substances due to impulsivity, difficulties in managing emotions, or as a way to self-medicate.
+• Personality Disorders: This is especially true for borderline personality disorder (BPD) and antisocial personality disorder (ASPD).
+Individuals may use substances due to impulsivity, emotional struggles, or self-medication.

 Free Insurance Check